-In the Audit and Assurance exam any notes you input into the software is not part of your script and will not be marked, so this icon should not be used by you to enter your answer or store text.
-You should not therefore use these icons (see also the Discussion icon below).
+In the Corporate Reporting exam any notes you input into the data analytics software are not part of your answer script and will not be marked, so this icon should not be used by you to enter your answer or store text.
+You should not therefore add any text using these icons (see also the Discussion icon below).